cloud-gov/product/adr/ADR-0010-aws-security-monitoring-alerting.md

 Given the amount of deployed resources for cloud.gov and thus potential volume of notifications, to start with we will only enable notifications for resources that are not in compliance.
 [We will use EventBridge to filter for notifications about non-compliant resources and send them to a new SNS topic](https://aws.amazon.com/premiumsupport/knowledge-center/config-resource-non-compliant/).

-To get the notifications from the SNS topic to our operations team, we could:
+To get the notifications from the SNS topic to our operations team, we will:

-- Create a subscription for a new Google group
+- Create a new Google group (`cloud-gov-security`) and suscribe the group email address to the topic

-- Send alerts to a dedicated Slack channel (`#cg-aws-security`)
+#### Responsibility

+It is the responsibility of the platform engineer currently on the [maintenance rotation](https://cloud.gov/docs/ops/maintenance-list/) to assess incoming notifications and to address any issues that require immediate attention.

+**Some notifications may not require immediate attention**, so they can wait until we have dedicated security engineers to address.
+It will always be possible to view which resources are out of compliance in our AWS Config dashboard.

+If any notifications are assessed to constitute a security incident, then the maintenance engineer should initiate the [formal security incident process](https://cloud.gov/docs/ops/security-ir/).

 ## AWS GuardDuty